 Unlike tendonitis, tendinosis can take several months to heal.
 However, it should be treated with NSAIDs.
 NSAIDs inhibit the natural reconstruction of tendons.
 This interferes with healing.

 Tendinopathy describes any problem with a tendon.
-The suffix “pathy” is derived from the Greek word for disease.
-Tendinopathy, therefore, means tendon disease or disorder.
+The suffix ‘pathy’ is derived from the Greek word for disease.
+Therefore, tendinopathy means tendon disease or disorder.
 Most use tendinopathy as an umbrella term.
 However, some describe a single condition.
-Though tendinopathy can also refer to a condition that does not heal.
+Though tendinopathy can also refer to an illness that does not heal.

 If diagnosed with tendinopathy, your doctor will explain further.
-Therefore, it’s important to understand the cause and the nature of the damage.
+Therefore, it’s crucial to understand the cause and the nature of the damage.

 Tendons can tear.
-When a tear occurs its called a rupture.
+When a tear occurs, it’s called a rupture.
 These tears can be complete or partial.
-If it tears in two places its a complete tear.
+If it rips in two places, it’s a complete tear.
 However, if it remains intact, the rupture is only partial.
 In addition to this, ruptures can acute and chronic.

 - Acute tendon rupture.
 They cause immediate pain and reduced function.
-Ruptures are one time events.
-Bruising and swelling are likely.
-It’s important to treat ruptures within two weeks.
+Tendon ruptures are one time events.
+And bruising and swelling are likely.
+It’s crucial to treat a rupture within two weeks.

 Treatment for a tendon rupture, however, depends on the severity of the tear.
 If symptoms are severe, surgery or joint immobilization could be required.
 Reduced movement and rest is the most common treatment option.